WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 :::details
 ### Bitcoin

-Bitcoin is an innovative payment network and a new kind of money.
+Bitcoin is a peer-to-peer electronic cash system.
-Bitcoin is a cryptocurrency, a form of electronic cash.
+An innovative payment network and a new kind of money.
 It is a decentralized digital currency without a central bank or single administrator that can be sent from user to user on the peer-to-peer bitcoin blockchain network without the need for intermediaries.
 :::